 The second comparison compares the DxO’s 8 points correction and Lightroom 5 Auto-correction.

 Both applications give the perspective decent correction, but the Lightroom 5 only requires one click rather than self-selective adjustment.

 Winner: Lightroom 5

 4. Volume Deformation

-Well, both applications do a good job to correct the wide-angle distortion but this time Lightroom 5 need to perform manual adjustment because none of the auto adjustment works in this case.
+Both applications do a good job correcting the wide-angle distortion, but this time Lightroom 5 needs to perform manual adjustment because none of the auto adjustments works in this case.